OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-10.md

 ## Acts 10:6

-He is staying with Simon the tanner, whose house is by the sea.”
+He is lodging with Simon the tanner, whose house is located by the sea.”

 ## Acts 10:7